 In Your Dreams is another first class romantic comedy from Kristan Higgins.
 Although not in my top 5 of her books, it contains her usual humor and pathos .
 It’s not everyone who can include slapstick, witty banter, and situation comedy (the Norman-Bates wedding?)while always bringing a tear to your eye.
 Everything was fine.
 She is not losing her touch, as so many writers seem to, eventually.
 The one quibble I had with this one was that there was no cathartic comeuppance for the “bad guys.”
 Emmaline’s ex-fiancé and ex-“big guy” and his abusive fitness trainer bride just did not suffer at all from their unjust and mean treatment of our heroine nor their over the top healthy lifestyle.
 Kristan delivers on the comic fodder here!
 Apparently they live happily ever after.
 There was a long flashback setting up the very well fleshed out Kevin character (no pun intended) and how he came to treat Emmaline so unjustly, but all that build up just did not pay off in him getting his just desserts (again, no pun intended) despite a bit of closure near the end.
 The wedding was fraught with comic and dramatic possibilities that went unrealized.
 The “big scene” was a disappointment, starting off well, but just kind of withering on the vine.
 I also felt that huge opportunities were lost on the distaff side with Jack’s psycho southern belle ex-wife.
 The build up was so great, but there was never any real catharsis.
 He had her number and, yes, Hayley finally revealed herself in all her damaged psychotic glory, but not publicly, and ultimately managed to turn it around to unjustly reflect poorly on Emmaline.
 Not enough good triumphing over evil for me.
 However, despite the lack of my seeing enough Karmic pay-off, Kristan has delivered again.
 She remains an automatic buy from for me.**4 stars out of 5**

-***reread 01/25/2017***** On audio book and kindle.
+***reread 01/25/2017***** On audiobook and Kindle.
 I did bump this up a star.
-Despite it’s lame ending and Trevor’s confusing behavior throughout the book, the humor was top-notch and loved the large family dynamic.
-Lot’s of secondary characters, each of which were well-developed with unique personalities. **4 stars out of 5**
+Despite its lame ending and Trevor’s confusing behavior throughout the book, the humor was top-notch, and loved the large family dynamic.
+Lots of secondary characters, each of which was well-developed with unique personalities. **4 stars out of 5**

 But I felt stupid, crying by myself, and besides, Digger kept trying to climb up on my lap and lick the delicious combination of salty tears and Cheetos dust off my face.
 I pushed him down and blew my nose.
 I wanted to call someone….There was nobody.
 Nobody would understand.
 Boo hoo hoo.
 Pulling the afghan over me, I fumbled for the remote and clicked on the TV, unaware that the next day, everything would change.